Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: A relative large deviation result and Cram er's theorem

 We end this paper by explaining how \Cref{uniformd_ld} specializes further to a version of Cram\'er's classical large deviation theorem, namely \Cref{cramer} below.
 Notably, the latter arises by taking one of the two variables in \Cref{uniformd_ld} \emph{to be deterministic}.
-This justifies thinking of \Cref{uniformd_ld}, and thereby also of the stronger \Cref{main_thm}, intuitively as a result on uniform large deviations for random walks, where the ``uniform'' is measured relative to another random walk.
-In the following, $V$ is as in \Cref{uniformd_ld}.
+This justifies thinking of \Cref{uniformd_ld}, and thereby also of the stronger \Cref{main_thm}, intuitively as a result on large deviations of one random walk relative to another.
+The purpose of this exercise is not to derive an original result, and our \Cref{cramer} is certainly no improvement over existing versions of Cram\'er's theorem.
+Rather, our goal here is to showcase the power of \Cref{uniformd_ld}, and thereby indirectly also of \Cref{main_thm} as our main result.